VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

-The \textit{Physics} dimension evaluates whether video generation models adhere to real-world physical principles.
+\textbf{4) Physics:} The \textit{Physics} dimension evaluates whether video generation models adhere to real-world physical principles.
 We assess two key areas: \textit{1) State Change}, which examines how well models simulate mechanical, thermal, and material transformations, and \textit{2) Geometry}, which evaluates the 3D consistency of objects and scenes across different frames.
-We extend prior benchmarks (\eg, PhyGenBench~\cite{phygenbench}) by increasing physics scenario difficulty and significantly improving evaluation accuracy with tailored pipelines.
+We extend prior benchmarks (\eg PhyGenBench~\cite{phygenbench}) by increasing physics scenario difficulty and significantly improving evaluation accuracy with tailored pipelines.

-\textbf{State Change - Mechanics.} We evaluate whether models follow basic mechanical principles such as gravity, buoyancy, and stress.
-This is done using a \textit{video-based multi-question answering} pipeline.
-Unlike PhyGenBench, which relies on abstract physics concepts, we prompt GPT-4o to generate explicit \textit{visual} descriptions of expected physical behavior.
+\textit{(4-a) State Change - Mechanics.} We evaluate whether models follow basic mechanical principles such as gravity, buoyancy, and stress.
+This is done using \textit{video-based multi-question answering}.
+Unlike PhyGenBench, which relies on abstract physics concepts, we prompt GPT-4o to generate explicit \textit{visual} descriptions of expected physical behavior (\eg unlike PhyGenBench that uses terminologies to describe the physical phenomena \textit{``The liquid's behavior aligns with the microgravity environment, floating freely, and forming natural blobs without noticeable distortion.''}, we describe the physical phenomena's visual results \textit{``The liquid floating, and forming blobs''})).
 Notably, the GPT-4o-generated descriptions are based solely on the text prompt, \textit{remain fixed during evaluation, and do not compromise evaluation reproducibility}.
 To ensure a focused assessment of state changes, we also apply a pre-filtering step to exclude cases where the initial state of the generated video does not align with the prompt.

-\textbf{State Change - Thermotics.} We evaluate how well the models simulate state transitions such as vaporization, liquefaction, and sublimation.
-To increase complexity, we introduce temperature-specific prompts (\eg, ``A timelapse captures dry ice transforming at -90°C'').
+\textit{(4-b) State Change - Thermotics.} We evaluate how well the models simulate state transitions such as vaporization, liquefaction, and sublimation.
+To increase complexity, we introduce temperature-specific prompts (\eg ``A timelapse captures dry ice transforming at -90°C'').
 Evaluation follows the same \textit{video-based multi-question answering} approach used in the \textit{Mechanics} dimension.